zhonghan721/tp/docs/DeveloperGuide.md

 ### User Login Command

-**Overview:**
+#### Overview

 The `login` command is used to log in to the user's account.
 Once logged in, the user will have access to all the commands available.

 The format for the `login` command can be found [here](UserGuide.md#login).

-**Feature details:**
+#### Feature Details

 1. The user specifies the `Username` and `Password` in the `login` command.
-2. If any of the fields is not provided, an error message with the correct command usage will be shown.
-3. If invalid command parameters are provided, an error message with the correct parameter format will be shown.
-4. If there is no registered account found, an error message will be shown.
+2. If there is no registered account found, a `CommandException` will be thrown.
-5. If the user is currently logged in, an error message will be shown.
+3. If the user is currently already logged in, a `CommandException` will be thrown.
-6. The `User` is then cross-referenced with the stored user in `Model` to check if the credentials match.
+4. The `User` is then cross-referenced with the stored user in `Model` to check if the credentials match.
-   If incorrect credentials are provided, an error message regarding wrong credentials will be shown.
+   If incorrect credentials are provided, a `CommandException` will be thrown.
-7. If all the previous steps are completed without exceptions, the user will be logged in and the `isLoggedIn` status in `Model` will be updated to `true`.
+5. If the command completes successfully, the user will be logged in and the `isLoggedIn` status in `Model` will be updated to `true`.

 The following activity diagram shows the logic of a user logging in: